digimezzo/dopamine/README.md

 The code in this repository is the base for Dopamine 3.
 It is still work in progress and building it, doesn't yet provide you with a functional audio player.
 The code of Dopamine 2 can be found <a href="https://github.com/digimezzo/dopamine-windows">here</a>.

-## Build prerequisites
+## Build prerequisites for GNU/Linux

-- wine: required to build Windows package
 - rpm: required to build rpm package
 - libarchive-tools: contains bsdtar, which is required to build pacman package.